awsdocs/amazon-connect-admin-guide/doc_source/distribute-by-percentage.md

 # Contact block: Distribute by percentage<a name="distribute-by-percentage"></a>

+## Description<a name="disconnect-hang-up-description"></a>
++ This block is useful for doing A/B testing\.
+It routes customers randomly based on a percentage\.
++ Like flipping a coin, contacts are distributed randomly, which doesn’t guarantee exact percentage splits\.

 ## Contact flow types<a name="disconnect-hang-up-types"></a>

 You can use this block in the following [contact flow types](create-contact-flow.md#contact-flow-types):